khaldoun-xyz/standard/docs/plan.md

 ### Stage 2: Help others automate

-To develop the necessary skills & tools to do more with less we will offer consulting services to help European companies automate their work.

-Our strategy is to a) develop open-source tooling for automation and to b) integrate this tooling with the existing infrastructure at these organisations.
+Our strategy is to a) develop an open-source toolbox for automation & orchestration and to b) integrate these tools at European organisations.

-Likely starting places for automation gains will be in
-i) document management, ii) robotics process automation and iii) process organisation.
+Core building blocks of this toolbox are ...
+- i) locally hosted webforms to receive structured data
+- ii) a data transformation service that extracts data from unstructured documents
+- iii) an event-driven orchestration infrastructure to enable automation Ans robotics-usage.

 - Our second open-source product will be a webform to apply for German long-term care insurance.
   Long-term care institutions can integrate the webform to make it easier for customers to apply for long-term care insurance.
+Over time, we'll generalise this into general purpose webforms.

 In the course of our consulting work, it will become increasingly clear to our clients